-You can now apply online for music lessons taking place from September 2020 in a school setting either during or after school, a music centre or online.
+You can now apply online for music lessons taking place in a school setting either during or after school, a music centre or online.
 If you wish to apply for online music lessons, please see our guidelines on how to setup online music lessons.

 If you cannot apply online, please contact us to request an application form.

 Before you apply please see the following webpages: